-• disable\vmware\customization: true (disable) or false (enable) the VMware traditional Linux guest customisation.
-Traditional Linux guest customisation is customising a Linux virtual machine with a traditional Linux customisation specification.
-Setting this configuration to false is required to make sure this datasource is found in ds-identify when using Guest OS customisation transport.
+disable\vmware\customization: true (disable) or false (enable) the VMware traditional Linux guest customization.
+Traditional Linux guest customization is customizing a Linux virtual machine with a traditional Linux customization specification.
+Setting this configuration to false is required to make sure this datasource is found in ds-identify when using Guest OS customization transport.
+VMware Tools only checks this configuration in /etc/cloud/cloud.cfg.